Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 The album and single came out on the same day in the U.S. For the first time, a Capitol album shared a title, graphics, and artwork with its British counterpart…but not a track list.
 Capitol still had no shame about getting in there and messing with the content.

-The Beatles set trends more than followed them, but someone at Capitol (I have no idea if Dave Dexter was still handling their U.S. output at this point) noted that a lot of the new material was acoustic-textured and dreamily contemplative — along the lines of the burgeoning “folk rock” movement popularized by artists like Bob Dylan and the Byrds that summer.
+The Beatles set trends more than followed them, but someone at Capitol may have noted that a lot of the new material was acoustic-textured and dreamily contemplative — along the lines of the burgeoning “folk rock” movement popularized by artists like Bob Dylan and the Byrds that summer.
 Why not jump on the bandwagon with the American version by taking some of the loud, electric rockers out and putting in more folky stuff?
 So, out went the funky Stax-Volt pastiche Drive My Car, the twangy, noisy, Ringo-sung What Goes On, If I Needed Someone with its ringing Rickenbacker 12-string riff, and Nowhere Man with its prominent Fender Stratocaster solo.
 (Think For Yourself, with its overdriven, mood-breaking fuzz bass, stayed, presumably to give George a lead vocal.)
 In went two quieter acoustic-flavored numbers from side two of the British Help!
+(Some have argued that folk-rock was still too new at the time of Capitol’s sequencing for anyone at the stodgy label to have picked up on it, and the album’s quieter tone is just coincidence.)

 Rubber Soul (December 3, 1965)